montague/desk_platform_rpt/README.md

 # DeskPlatformRpt

 Hello, Code Reviewer(s)!

+## Things to note
-I used `bundler` to generate the scaffold for this project for convenience, but haven't actually installed it as a gem.
-Just a heads up--trying to install it as a gem might not work.
+1. I used `bundler` to generate the scaffold for this project out of convenience.
+I don't intend for it to be installed as a gem, so trying to do so may not work.
+2. I developed and tested this using mri ruby `2.3.0`.
+3. Please don't hesitate to reach out with any questions :)

 ## Getting Started
-1. run `bundle install` to install the dependencies
+1. Run `bundle install` to install the dependencies
-2. go to [twitter](https://dev.twitter.com/streaming/reference/get/statuses/sample) and use the Oauth Signature Generator to get your credentials to consume the twitter stream.
+2. Go to [twitter](https://dev.twitter.com/streaming/reference/get/statuses/sample) and use the Oauth Signature Generator to get your credentials to consume the twitter stream.
+3. When you've got your credentials, copy `.env.example` to `.env` and fill in your new creds.

+## Running the service from the command line
+1. Run `bin/start`

+## Running the specs
+1. Run `bundle exec rspec`

 ## License